happy-the-cat/Employee-Management-System/README.md

 # Yee: An Employee-Management-System
-Yee is an employee management system that will be useful to the people who have to go to their jobs physically.
-Since providing hands-free interaction in the workplace will reduce any touch, it is conceivable that COVID-19 will develop.
+Yee is an employee management device that will be useful to the people who have to go to their jobs physically.
+Since providing hands-free interaction with the logging and tracing of attendance will reduce any touch, it is conceivable that COVID-19 will develop.
 Employee Management System (EMS) is a set of employee management tools for the human resources department to manage and monitor employee information/records and payrolls all in one consolidated software.
 It includes employee self-service, as well as time & attendance management, absence & leaves management, and employee database, among others, with two user types: human resources and employee and the inclusion of team leader and team members classification under employee user type.

 ## Requirements/Dependencies
 **Dependencies**